 Nonverbal communication is becoming increasingly important and people around the world are even taking workshops to improve their nonverbal cues.

-There are numerous different types of nonverbal communication.
+There are numerous examples of nonverbal communication.
 In this article, we are going to focus on ten main types that we believe are important.
 Let’s take a look at them below.

 Facial expressions